coderefinery/social-coding/talk.md

 ### 1. Custom/closed

-- Others have to reimplement the wheel, **no derivative work possible**
+- **Derivative work typically not possible**: others have to reimplement the wheel

 ### 2. Permissive

-- Attractive for commercial software companies
-- No guaranteed access to **derivative work**, but typically not a problem in practice
+- You may lose access to **derivative work**
-- .emph[You still have access, even if someone else buys your business.]
+- Attractive for companies with proprietary software

 ### 3. Share-alike

+- You can reuse **derivative work**
 - Compatible with proprietary software
-- You can reuse **derivative work**

 ### 4. Viral

-- You have to share the **derivative work** and cannot restrict access
-- Not attractive for commercial software companies.
-- .emph[You always have access if someone improves and re-shares.]
+- .emph[You always have access if someone improves and re-shares]
+- Not attractive for companies with proprietary software

 ---

 ## Who owns the copyright for software you write?
+(1/2)

 - You?
 Your university?
 - .emph[Intellectual property depends on the country and the employer!]